 • Active or passive smoking.

-• Drinking alcohol by a pregnant woman.
+• Drinking alcohol during pregnancy.

 Consequences of the disease

-During diagnosis, the signs are of great importance.
+During diagnosis, signs are of great importance.
 The doctor pays attention to the position of the organ, its shape, dimensions, movement during breathing, internal and external contours, density and structure of the walls, etc.

 Treatment methods